Are you a therapist who recently decided to start a group, or is even just considering it, and then thought, “Wait — How do I write the note?”

 This means you can sort of “cheat” a little in group notes, and this is where you start saving time.
 How?
 Well as you work with the group you might provide an intervention for the whole group, and you definitely don’t need to write that five or ten times.
 Write it once, and then copy and paste into everyone’s individual note.

-Yes, you do still need to write individual notes for each member, because they are each still individual clients and should have separate records.
+Yes, you do still need to write individual notes for each member, because they are each still individual clients and should have separate therapy records.

 So you’ll have a portion of the note that deals with the whole group, interventions you provided, the things you did that apply to everyone, and another few sentences specific to that client.